lumenlearning/IMathAS/docs/ohm_branching.md

 ### OHM-specific features or changes

-If you are working on an OHM feature or change, just branch off `dev` and PR back into `dev` unless you are given a specific integration branch to work from.
+If you are working on an OHM feature or change, just branch off `dev` and PR back into `dev` unless you are working from a different integration branch.

 ### Branch tracking